 - Bike Trails: Yes

-You start out by walking along the Cowichan Valley Trail/Trans Canada Trail (although you don’t actually know this until you reach the fish hatchery).
-This approximate 3 km portion of the trail is a relatively flat, easy walk.
-The trail at this end is actually just a decommissioned logging road and unfortunately isn’t very scenic.
+You start by walking along the Cowichan Valley Trail/Trans Canada Trail (although you don't know this until you reach the fish hatchery).
+This approximately 3 km portion of the trail is a relatively flat, easy walk.
+The trail at this end is actually just a decommissioned logging road and, unfortunately, isn't very scenic.
 But trust me, things get much better.

-First, you’ll come to the Bush Creek Hatchery, which is quite nice, considering it seems to be out in the middle of nowhere.
-It is here you’ll see the sign for the Cowichan Valley Trail/Trans Canada Trail.
-This is also the spot where the first set of falls are located (Bush Creek Falls).
+First, you'll come to the Bush Creek Hatchery, which is quite nice, considering it seems to be in the middle of nowhere.
+Here, you'll see the sign for the Cowichan Valley Trail/Trans Canada Trail.
+This is also where the first set of falls is located (Bush Creek Falls).

-To continue to Christie Falls, you will follow the single track trail uphill (look for the signs to direct you).
-If you were to continue following the Cowichan Valley Trail/Trans Canada Trail, it would eventually connect with the Haslam Creek Suspension Bridge trail.
+To continue to Christie Falls, follow the single-track trail uphill (look for signs to guide you).
+If you continue following the Cowichan Valley Trail/Trans Canada Trail, it will eventually connect with the Haslam Creek Suspension Bridge trail.

 The single-track trail up to Christie Falls is quite steep but easily doable.
-There is an approximate elevation gain of 176 meters.
-For this last short section, you’ll be hiking through a beautiful forested area following the creek on your right-hand side.
+The approximate elevation gain is 176 meters.
+For this last short section, you'll be hiking through a beautiful forested area following the creek on your right-hand side.

 The Waterfalls

-At the top of the trail, you’ll come to the second beautiful waterfall.
-This waterfall is available year-round, but as mentioned at the beginning of this post, is the most full, and simply amazing, during the wetter seasons.
-To find the third waterfall, and arguably the most spectacular, you need to cross the creek.
+At the top of the trail, you'll come to the second beautiful waterfall.
+This waterfall is available year-round, but as mentioned at the beginning of this post, it's at its fullest and simply amazing during the wetter seasons.
+You need to cross the creek to find the two other larger waterfalls, arguably the most spectacular.
 Thankfully, some lovely soul(s) made a bridge out of a fallen log, equipped with a rope for guidance.
-However, this log bridge can be very slippery when wet!
+This log bridge can be very slippery when wet!
 So please use caution when crossing.

 The Loop